-- A. Enter judgment in their favor on their Complaint in its entirety and against Defendants; - B. Declare the DPOC law and 90-day purge rule invalid with respect to motor-voter registrants and preempted by the NVRA; - C. Order Defendants, pursuant to the NVRA, to register to vote the Plaintiffs and all other similarly situated motor-voter registrants who, apart from compliance with the DPOC law, submitted a completed and valid voter registration form, and to restore any such registrants who have been purged pursuant to the 90-day purge rule; - D. Enjoin Defendants from enforcing the DPOC law and the 90-day purge rule with respect to motor-voter registrants who have validly registered to vote in accordance with
+- A. Enter judgment in their favor on their Complaint in its entirety and against Defendants; - B. Declare the DPOC law and 90-day purge rule invalid with respect to motor-voter registrants and preempted by the NVRA; - C. Order Defendants, pursuant to the NVRA, to register to vote the Plaintiffs and all other similarly situated motor-voter registrants who, apart from compliance with the DPOC

-- Section 5 of the NVRA, regardless of whether they have submitted documentary proof of citizenship; - E. Order Defendants to verify documentary proof of citizenship on file with agencies outside of Kansas in the same manner as they work with KDHE to confirm the citizenship of suspended voters. - F. Award Plaintiffs attorneys' fees and costs pursuant to 52 U.S.C. § 20510 and 42 U.S.C. § 1983; and - G. Award any other relief the Court deems proper.
+- law, submitted a completed and valid voter registration form, and to restore any such registrants who have been purged pursuant to the 90-day purge rule; - D. Enjoin Defendants from enforcing the DPOC law and the 90-day purge rule with respect to motor-voter registrants who have validly registered to vote in accordance with Section 5 of the NVRA, regardless of whether they have submitted documentary proof of citizenship; - E. Award Plaintiffs attorneys' fees and costs pursuant to 52 U.S.C. § 20510 and 42 U.S.C. § 1983; and - F. Award any other relief the Court deems proper.